TannerUtah/teams-bot-prod/README.md

 | `infra`      | Templates for provisioning Azure resources          |
 | `src`        | The source code for the application                 |

-The following files can be customized and demonstrate an example implementation to get you started.

 | File                                 | Contents                                           |
 | - | - |